 - Body Parts You Should Avoid Getting Pierced

 - Precautionary Measures to Take While Piercing When Pregnant

 Last Updated on

-Though piercings are in fashion, one should not take any risk during pregnancy, as you may get a staph infection which is not good for the baby.
-The piercers too do not recommend getting any piercing done as you have to be extremely careful once you get the piercing done.
-There are a lot of things that need attention when you are pregnant, so why add one more?
+Getting the belly button, nose, ears, etc., pierced is in fashion now, and if you like to keep up with the trend, you may want to get your body parts pierced too.
+But we suggest that you hold on that thought for some time now as getting your body parts pierced in pregnancy can be risky.
+If you get piercing done and the body part does not heal, you may get a staph infection, which is not good for the baby.
+You will have to be extremely careful and ensure that you get it done in a sterile environment and the equipment used to pierce is sterile too.
+There are a lot of things that need attention when pregnant, so why add one more?
 Your body will undergo a lot of physical changes during pregnancy, you will experience morning sickness, you will be tired, your body will ache, so it is best to not aggravate the pain by getting your body pierced.

-Piercing Gun or Needle Piercing – Which is Safe for a Pregnant Women?
+Piercing Gun or Needle Piercing – Which is Safe to Use During Pregnancy?

 There is a higher risk of trauma to skin tissue if a gun is used for piercing.
 A sharp disposable needle is far less painful and hygienically safer than a piercing gun which can malfunction and cause injury.
 However, you must sterilize the equipment to prevent cross-contamination and infection.